-ESE is committed to ensuring the success of the statewide educator evaluation framework by providing educators with training materials and resources, meaningful guidance, and timely communications.
+ESE supports the success of the statewide educator evaluation framework by providing educators with training materials and resources, meaningful guidance, and timely communications.
 ESE seeks to actively engage educators in the ongoing refinement of the educator evaluation framework and its implementation.

 The questions in this section of the survey address respondents’ views on the role of evaluation in supporting educator growth and development during the 2016-2017 school year (including summer 2016).